 Inbound forecast for the UK:

 Update November 29th: the below forecasts were run just before the Omicron COVID variant was discovered.
 At time of writing the outlook is highly uncertain but it is very likely that the 2021 forecast will be revised downwards slightly and the 2022 forecast revised downwards more significantly in subsequent updates, dependent on the progression and severity of the new variant.
+We will aim to revise our forecast in early 2022 once the outlook has become clearer.

 At time of writing data from the International Passenger Survey is available for the first half of the year (January to June).
 However, due to COVID restrictions the IPS data was only collected at airports, not at ferry ports or the tunnel.
 There were 471,000 inbound visits to the UK in the first half of 2021 amongst air passengers (97% down on 2020), with these visitors spending £634 million (down 94%).
 You can find more detail on the latest 2021 figures here and on 2020 data here.